-The maximum lifetime benefit of the ARNG CLRP cannot exceed \$80,000 (up to \$20K for each 3-year period of obligation) by law and covers the loan's principle, interest, and related expenses.
+The maximum lifetime benefit of the ARNG CLRP cannot exceed \$80,000 (up to \$20K for each 3-year period of obligation) by law and covers the loan's principle and interest.
 The maximum annual payment, inclusive of interest, made for eligible participants under the CLRP may not exceed one-third of the \$20K contracted amount.

-- Provide the State Officer Strength Manager (OSM) copies of the National Student Loan Data System (NSLDS) Summary Aid and Detailed Loan Information Sheet(s) or copies of promissory note(s) and disbursement sheet(s) for any Title IV loan(s) not listed on the NSLDS documentation. - These documents must be dated within 30-days of the CLRP Pre-Approval request. - Once the State OSM has submitted the CLRP Pre-Approval request in GIMS and it is approved by the State Incentive Manager, the State OSM will then answer the CRLP eligibility questions in GIMS. - Once GIMS determines that the Chaplain meets CLRP eligibility, the OSM will print out the CLRP agreement and sign it with the Chaplain. - The date on the CLRP agreement establishes the 3-year service obligation period. - In order to complete a new 3-year CLRP agreement, the Chaplain must repeat the application process and sign a new CLRP agreement once approved.
+- Provide the State Officer Strength Manager (OSM) copies of the National Student Loan Data System (NSLDS) Summary Aid and Detailed Loan Information Sheet(s) or copies of promissory note(s) and disbursement sheet(s) for any Title IV loan(s) not listed on the NSLDS documentation. - These documents must be dated within 30-days of the CLRP Pre-Approval request. - Once the State OSM has submitted the CLRP and it is approved by the State Incentive Manager, the State OSM will then have to establish and identify internal review of the NSLDS documents. - Once GIMS determines that the Chaplain meets CLRP eligibility, the OSM will print out the CLRP agreement and sign it with the Chaplain. - The date on the CLRP agreement establishes the 3-year service obligation period. - In order to complete a new 3-year CLRP agreement, the Chaplain must repeat the application process and sign a new CLRP agreement once approved.